Spooni-Development/spooni_development_website/docs/doc_mappings/new-austin/spooni_fort_oasis.md

 ---
 title: Fort Oasis
-description: SPOONI Fort Oasis MLO for RedM - Desert military outpost with barracks and storage.
-Abandoned fort for New Austin exploration roleplay in Red Dead Redemption 2.
+description: Desert military outpost with barracks and storage in New Austin.
 ---

 # 🏠 Fort Oasis